Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How and when will your team conduct blame-less postmortems to resolve project mistakes?

-  Team members should look at incidents as a learning opportunity.
-So, blame and judgment is intended to be eliminated from the process of resolving project mistakes. - Marisol
+  We will take on blame-less postmortems as problem that is a collective responsibility to solve.
+Without assigning blame to a singular person, these problems are a learning opportunity.
+When a problem arises, the person that notices the issue should share this information through a Github issue tracker.

-  The team should take on the postmortems as problem that is everyone's responsibility to solve.
-We will recognize these problems without assigning blame to a singular person, which will allow us to more quickly implement a solution.
-The postmortem could be brought up through a Github issue tracker where we can discuss the nature of the problem and the potential solution.
+  Here is where we can discuss the nature of the problem and present solutions.
-  By also bring the postmortems to everyone’s attention it will allow us to pool our expertise and devise a solution that will solve the problem, and hopefully prevent related problems to the postmortem. - Jordan B.
+  With postmortems it will allow us to pool our expertise and devise a solution that will solve the problem, and prevent future errors.

 - How will your team elicit, analyze, and document the requirements for the software project?